 This test measures factors similar to the Coombs test – evidence that your dog or cat is producing antibodies against its own tissue (In this case, antibodies against components of the nuclei of its cells).
-This is called an autoimmune reaction.
-In humans, many of the conditions that produce it are lumped together as forms of “Lupus”.
+These are called autoimmune reactions.
+In humans, many of the conditions that produce ANA antibodies are lumped together as forms of “lupus”.

 Health Problems That Might Increase ANA Levels In Your Pet:

-The ANA test is sensitive; but it is not specific for any one disease.
-It is only used as one factor your vet will consider in making a diagnosis.
+The ANA test is quite sensitive – but it is not specific for any one disease.
+It can only used as one factor your veterinarian will consider in making an autoimmunity diagnosis.
 ANA is often elevated in:

 Systemic lupus erythematosis (SLE), autoimmune polyarthritis, pemphigus vulgaris and autoimmune thrombocytopenia.
-Titer can also be increased in many chronic inflammatory and infectious diseases that are not auto-immune in nature (such as ehrlichiosis, bartonellosis and babesiosis) and a few dogs and cats have an increase in ANA without underlying autoimmune disease – particularly older dogs and cats.
-Can occurs post-vaccination – particularly after vaccines containing leptospirosis antigens or due to a natural case of lepto. (ref)
+ANA Titer (level) can also be elevated in many chronic inflammatory and infectious diseases of dogs and cats that are not autoimmune in nature – diseases such as ehrlichiosis, bartonellosis and babesiosis.
+A few cats and dogs have an increase in their ANA level without veterinarians ever discovering an underlying disease – particularly as they age.
+Converting to a positive ANA status can also occur post-vaccination.
+That is particularly true after receiving vaccines containing leptospirosis antigens or subsequent to a natural case of leptospirosis. (read here)